-The customer data platform (CDP) is one of the fastest-growing categories of marketing technology today.
-In order to understand why, you have to look at some of the underlying challenges in marketing related to data and personalization.
+The customer data platform (CDP) is one of the fastest-growing categories of business technology today.
+To understand why, you have to look at some of the underlying challenges across many industries related to data, AI, and personalization.

 What does a customer data platform do?

 We live in an era where the customer is in control.
 Amazon can predict what products we will buy next.
 Netflix recommends the shows we like with great accuracy.
 Customers want personalized experiences and fast service, and expect companies to have an intimate understanding of their preferences.
-It’s no longer a marketing advantage to deliver on this — it’s table stakes.
+It’s no longer a business advantage to deliver on this — it’s how companies operate.

-Customers want the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
+Customers want the interactions they have on a company’s website to translate to their mobile app experiences and in-store visits.
 And they want everything updated in real time, so their current needs are being met on every channel.
 The problem is that, for most companies, those environments operate from different data sets that are trapped in applications, spreadsheets, and data warehouses or lakes — even though the customer is the same.

-As customers move from channel to channel, they expect their experiences to be consistent and “in the moment.”
-Most customer journeys involve three or more different channels (email, web, and mobile app, for example), and customers tend to move seamlessly and quickly between these channels, as well as experiences with sales, service, commerce, and connected devices.
-Many companies, however, don’t have these data environments connected in real time.
+As customers move from channel to channel and across different departments, they expect their experiences to be consistent and “in the moment.”
+Most customer journeys involve three or more different channels (email, web, and mobile app, for example).
+Customers tend to move seamlessly and quickly between these channels, as well as experiences with sales, service, commerce, and connected devices.
+Many companies, however, don’t have these data environments synced up.

 The result is a disconnected experience for consumers and the lack of a unified customer profile for you to bring an individual customer’s context into every moment.

 How does a customer data platform work?

 The first thing CDPs do is connect all of a company’s customer data in a single place.
-That means not only stitching together a single customer ID from many different customer interactions, but also tying together databases that traditionally don’t share data, like marketing clouds, service software, and ecommerce engines.
-We call that customer resolution.
+That means not only stitching together a single customer ID from many different customer interactions, but also tying together customer identity, transactional, preference, and behavioral data from the customer journey, like marketing, sales, service, and commerce platforms.

 The next thing CDPs have to do is reconcile our identities for our known customers (like email and mobile numbers) with what we know about customers before they share their data (anonymous cookies and mobile device IDs, as an example).
 This way, we can start to associate a journey that started with an email campaign and continued onto the website with the same customer.
 Bringing all of the information together around an individual or an account, is powered by something we call customer identity resolution.

-In a nutshell, CDPs are concerned with these primary tasks: data collection, data unification, data activation, and data insights.
+In a nutshell, CDPs govern these primary tasks: data collection, data unification, data activation, and data insights.
 Additionally, the right CDP can set you up for success with generative AI.

 As the amount of consumer data grows, however, companies must be aware of and respect data privacy concerns.
-Many consumers are willing to have some of their data used to deliver magical, personalized experiences, but they expect that companies will protect this data and use it ethically.
+Many consumers are willing to have some of their data used to deliver personalized experiences, but they expect that companies will protect this data and use it ethically.
 These are the building blocks of a trusting relationship with customers, and companies need to use consumer data in the right ways, with the customer’s consent.

 What are customer data platforms used for?